appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

 ## How does it work?

-The `SearchComponent` class represents a search component that can be used to build different kinds of search components for examples,
+The `SearchComponent` class is a search component that can be used to bind with different kinds of search UI widgets.
+For example:

 -   a category filter component,
 -   a search bar component,
 -   a price range component,
 -   a location filter component,
--   a component to render the search results etc.
+-   a component to render the search results.

 ## Constructor